JacobSanford/docker-mariadb-snapshot/docs/restoration.md

 This guide covers basic restoration of database snapshots and user accounts created by docker-mariadb-snapshot.

 !!! warning "Test Restorations First"
     Always test restoration procedures in a non-production environment before performing them on production systems.
-Verify backup integrity and compatibility with your target server version.
+Verify snapshot integrity and compatibility with your target server version.

 ## What Can Be Restored

-Snapshot backups include:
+Snapshots include:

 - **Database dumps** (`.gz` files) - Database schemas, tables, data, routines, events, and triggers
 - **User accounts** (`users.sql.gz`) - User definitions, passwords, and grant permissions (if `DB_SNAPSHOT_USERS_GRANTS` was enabled)